-You could also combine it with your fence so that the deer don’t have a clear landing area.
+You could also combine a rock garden with a fence so that the deer don’t have a clear landing area.

-This is what I unintentionally did inside part of the fence across the back of my yard.
+This is what I unintentionally did across the back of my yard.
 When I first moved into my house and was creating garden beds, I dug a lot of rocks out of the ground.
-They all got piled at the back of the yard where I have always intended to (but never did) create a terraced rock garden.
+They all got piled along the inside of the fence where I intended to (but never did) create a terraced rock garden.

 If you happen to have a dog like I do, letting them out in the yard does help to protect your garden from deer.

 I installed a dog door out to my fenced backyard.
 Which again was intended for the convenience of the dog.
 But also means he can come and go as he pleases.

 When he was younger, I could always tell when deer were getting close to the back fence because he would make a mad dash out the dog door, run straight to the back of the garden and start barking.
 The deer never stayed very long!

 And he’s a cocker spaniel…so not exactly a vicious guard dog.

 Pro Tip: In order to be effective, the dogs need to be able to get close to where the deer are.
 The deer will learn quickly if a dog is on a tether or in a run that prevents him from reaching them.